Adzuki Bean & Yam Hash

-Alright, an elimination diet breakfast recipe seems to be in order.
-We've been enjoying this (Phase 1) recipe all week.
-If you are not following the Elimination Diet then try replacing the adzuki beans with black beans.
-I bet it would also be tasty with the addition of a few pinches of chipotle chili powder.
+Alright, an elimination diet breakfast recipe seems to be in order!
+We've been enjoying this recipe all week.
 I just don't think it gets any better than yams, beans, and collard greens!
 What a nutritious way to start your day!
+Use this recipe during Phase 2 of our Elimination Diet.

 Tom couldn't get enough of this recipe and kept going back for more each time I made it.
 In fact, I keep finding his empty bowls in the office!
 We have been serving this over cooked quinoa with sliced avocado on top.
 I bet it would also be great wrapped in Napa cabbage leaves as a "burrito."